AmnElDawla/OasisPro/README.md

 &#128308; = Not Started

 ```
-Notice 1: The Replay Therapy Feature will need to be assigned ASAP.
-Notice 2: The Progress Report Table will need to be updated throughout the project.
+Notice 1: The Progress Report Table will need to be updated throughout the project.
 ```

 | Task             | Status          | Lead                  | Collaborators | Expected end date | Actual end date | Time spent | Notes |